-I am not better than another person, but I may be better fit for specific positions than another (as they may be than I).
+I am not better than another person, but I may be a better fit for specific positions than another (as they may be than I).
 If I am to describe myself in a succinct manner I’d say:

 - Adaptable – I am able to learn new subjects and technologies on an as-needed basis and doing so is one of my primary forms of recreation.

-- Analytical – Present me with a problem and I will find you a (good) resolution.
+- Analytical – Present me with a problem and I will find you a (good) solution.
 I’m oftentimes able to step into a situation and see a solution which has escaped consideration thus far.

 - Relational – I’m an introvert but that doesn’t mean I don’t like people.
-I’m not the life of the party but I care deeply about people and invest significant effort into creating productive working relationships and ensuring that any organization’s most important asset feels heard, valued, and empowered.
+I’m not the life of the party but I care deeply about people and invest significant effort into creating productive working relationships and ensuring that any organization’s most important asset (it’s people) feels heard, valued, and empowered.